 The General Data Protection Regulation (GDPR) of the European Union (EU) is like HIPAA...and then some.
-In fact, if you thought HIPAA had high fines, the revised GDPR will give a run for your money.
-So, do yourself a favor and take the precautions necessary to abide to these new regulations set to go into effect on May 25, 2018....
+In fact, if you thought HIPAA had high fines, the revised GDPR will give you a run for your money.
+So, do yourself a favor and take the precautions necessary to abide by these new regulations, which are set to go into effect on May 25, 2018....

 What is the GDPR?